IBM: 2010s–present

-In 2011, IBM gained worldwide attention for its artificial intelligence program Watson, which was exhibited on Jeopardy! where it won against game-show champions Ken Jennings and Brad Rutter.
+In 2011, an IBM-owned artificial intelligence program called Watson was exhibited on Jeopardy! where it won against game-show champions Ken Jennings and Brad Rutter.
 The company also celebrated its 100th anniversary in the same year on June 16.
 In 2012, IBM announced it had agreed to buy Kenexa and Texas Memory Systems, and a year later it also acquired SoftLayer Technologies, a web hosting service, in a deal worth around $2 billion.
 Also that year, the company designed a video surveillance system for Davao City.

-In 2014 IBM announced it would sell its x86 server division to Lenovo for $2.1 billion while continuing to offer Power ISA-based servers.
+In 2014, IBM announced it would sell its x86 server division to Lenovo for $2.1 billion while continuing to offer Power ISA-based servers.
 Also that year, IBM began announcing several major partnerships with other companies, including Apple Inc., Twitter, Facebook, Tencent, Cisco, UnderArmour, Box, Microsoft, VMware, CSC, Macy's, Sesame Workshop, the parent company of Sesame Street, and Salesforce.com.

 In 2015, its chip division transitioned to a fabless model with semiconductors design, offloading manufacturing to GlobalFoundries.

 In 2015, IBM announced three major acquisitions: Merge Healthcare for $1 billion, data storage vendor Cleversafe, and all digital assets from The Weather Company, including Weather.com and The Weather Channel mobile app.
 Also that year, IBM employees created the film A Boy and His Atom, which was the first molecule movie to tell a story.
 In 2016, IBM acquired video conferencing service Ustream and formed a new cloud video unit.
 In April 2016, it posted a 14-year low in quarterly sales.
 The following month, Groupon sued IBM accusing it of patent infringement, two months after IBM accused Groupon of patent infringement in a separate lawsuit.

-In 2016, IBM bought Truven Health Analytics for $2.6 billion.
-In October 2018, IBM announced its intention to acquire Red Hat for $34 billion, which was completed on July 9, 2019.
+In 2016, IBM acquired Truven Health Analytics for $2.6 billion, as the company expanded into healthcare analytics and artificial intelligence.

+IBM announced its acquisition of Red Hat for $34 billion in October 2018 and completed the deal in July 2019.
+As the largest acquisition in IBM's history, the deal became central to the company's strategy in hybrid cloud computing and was later credited as the central catalyst behind the growth of its cloud business.

 In February 2020, IBM's John Kelly III joined Brad Smith of Microsoft to sign a pledge with the Vatican to ensure the ethical use and practice of Artificial Intelligence (AI).